savedra1/clipse/README.md

   exec-once = clipse -listen # run listener on startup

-  windowrulev2 = float,class:(clipse) # ensure you have a floating window class set if you want this behavior windowrulev2 = size 622 652,class:(clipse) # set the size of the window as necessary
+  windowrule = match:class clipse, float true # ensure you have a floating window class set if you want this behavior windowrule = match:class clipse, size 622 652 # set the size of the window as necessary

   bind = SUPER, V, exec,  <terminal name> --class clipse -e 'clipse'